alienwithin/Scripts-Sploits/hashcat/README.md

 ## Editing

-In both versions there are house keeping variables that are dependent on your environment.
+In the scripts versions there are house keeping variables that are dependent on your environment.

 ```mermaid
 graph LR